-- rndc has been updated to use the new BIND network manager API.
+• rndc has been updated to use the new BIND network manager API.
 As the network manager currently has no support for UNIX-domain sockets, those cannot now be used with rndc.
 This will be addressed in a future release, either by restoring UNIX-domain socket support or by formally declaring them to be obsolete in the control channel.
-[GL #1759] - See above for a list of all known issues affecting this BIND 9 branch.
+[GL #1759]

-- named now supports securing DNS traffic using Transport Layer Security (TLS).
-TLS is used by both DNS over TLS (DoT) and DNS over HTTPS (DoH). - named can use either a certificate provided by the user or an ephemeral certificate generated automatically upon startup.
-The t1s block allows fine-grained control over TLS parameters.
-[GL #1840] [GL #2795] [GL #2796] - For debugging purposes, named logs TLS pre-master secrets when the SSLKEYLOGFILE environment variable is set.
+named now supports securing DNS traffic using Transport Layer Security (TLS).
+TLS is used by both DNS over TLS (DoT) and DNS over HTTPS (DoH).

+named can use either a certificate provided by the user or an ephemeral certificate generated automatically upon startup.
+The tls block allows fine-grained control over TLS parameters.
+[GL #1840] [GL #2795] [GL #2796]

+For debugging purposes, named logs TLS pre-master secrets when the SSLKEYLOGFILE environment variable is set.
 This enables troubleshooting of issues with encrypted traffic.
+[GL #2723]

-[GL #2723] - Support for DNS over TLS (DoT) has been added to named.
+• Support for DNS over TLS (DoT) has been added to named.
 Network interfaces for DoT are configured using the existing listen-on directive, while TLS parameters are configured using the new tls block.
+[GL #1840]

-[GL #1840] - named supports zone transfers over TLS (XFR-over-TLS, XoT) for both incoming and outgoing zone transfers.
+named supports zone transfers over TLS (XFR-over-TLS, XoT) for both incoming and outgoing zone transfers.